jason301c/slack-payment-bot/README.md

   - `/create-airwallex-link 100.50 "Website Design" INV-2023-001`
   - `/create-stripe-link 250.00 "Consulting Service" REF-ABC-XYZ`
 - The bot will respond with a real payment link for the requested provider.

+## Notes
+- Ensure your server is publicly accessible for Slack to send requests.
+- This server should be available at YOUR_BASE_URL.
+This URL would be used in Slack App settings for the slash commands.